-- Cleveland Indians Progressive Field – As the first American League ballpark to use solar energy back in 2007, the stadium boasts an upper deck solar panel array.
-The electricity produced from its 42 solar panels is enough to power 400 television sets throughout the field.
-Since installation, the panels have reduced greenhouse gas emissions and decreased the energy consumption equivalent to powering 1,225 homes for one day.
-The ballpark continued to reduce its energy costs and carbon emissions with LED technology, as all of its new signs installed in 2008 use LED lighting.
+Cleveland Guardians' Progressive Field – Progressive Field boasts a large upper deck solar panel array, the first American League team to do so (just after the Giants, as previously noted).
+The electricity produced from its 42 solar panels is enough to power 400 television sets throughout the ballpark.
+Since installation, the panels have significantly reduced greenhouse gas emissions and decreased the energy consumption equivalent to powering 1,225 homes for one day.
+The ballpark continues to reduce its energy costs and carbon emissions with extensive use of LED lighting.

-- Seattle Mariners Safeco Field – In 2007, the Mariners stepped up to the plate in reducing energy consumption by making operational adjustments to its stadium.
+Seattle Mariners' Safeco Field – In 2007, the Mariners stepped up to the plate in reducing energy consumption by making operational adjustments to its stadium.
 By adjusting lighting controls, installing weatherstripping, upgrading controls on water heating, and expanding recycling, the team saved almost half a million dollars and cut natural gas and electricity usage by about 36 and 18 percent, respectively, from 2007 to 2009.

-accredited as a Leadership in Energy and Environmental Design (LEED) Silver Certified structure by the U.S. Green Building Council for its energy-efficient lighting and air cooling, among other features.
+accredited as a LEED Silver Certified structure by the U.S. Green Building Council for its energy-efficient lighting and air cooling, among other features.
 Its energy-saving lighting uses 21 percent less energy compared to typical field lighting.
 Its 6,300 square foot green roof, planted with about 1,200 drought-resistant sedums, minimizes the heat released to the environment.

 the second major league baseball park to attain LEED certification, Target Field uses energy efficient lighting that saves nearly $6,000 a year, low flow plumbing that reduces an estimated 4.2 million gallons of water, and an extensive recycling program throughout its park.

 As major league baseball teams increasingly realize the economic and environmental benefits of greening up their stadiums, there also is a similar trend towards more sustainable buildings in other major sports.
 The Green Sports Alliance, a partner of the Department of Energy’s Better Buildings Challenge, is an organization whose mission is to help sports teams, venues, and leagues enhance their environmental performance.